 How to pay for your subscription

 As of January 26, 2021, new bank accounts are no longer supported for customers in Belgium, France, Italy, Luxembourg, Portugal, Spain, and the United States.
-If you’re an existing customer in one of those countries, you can continue paying for your subscription with an existing bank account, and you can add new subscriptions to it, but only as long as the bank account is in good standing.
+If you’re an existing customer in one of those countries, you can continue paying for your subscription with an existing bank account that is in good standing.
+However, you can't add new subscriptions to the bank account.

 You can use a credit or debit card, or bank account to pay for your subscription.
 In some cases, you can pay by invoice, using check or electronic funds transfer (EFT).
 If you have a billing profile, your options are slightly different.
 For more information, see How to pay for your subscription with a billing profile.
 If you’re not sure if your account has a billing profile, see Understand billing profiles.